metiviem/rscons/doc/user_guide.md

   * `Directory`, which creates a directory.
   * `Disassemble`, which disassembles an object file to a disassembly listing.
   * `Install`, which installs files or directories to a specified destination.
-  * `InstallDirectory`, which creates a directory during an install operation.
+  * `InstallDirectory`, which creates a directory in an install destination.
   * `Library`, which collects object files into a static library archive file.
   * `Object`, which compiles source files to produce an object file.
   * `Preprocess`, which invokes the C/C++ preprocessor on a source file.